You want smart political talk without the meltdowns?

 It's just Tuesday afternoon.

-I just spent a couple of hours on Capitol Hill uh with members and staffers and talking to them about the Affordable Care Act repeal and replacement.
+I just spent a couple of hours on Capitol Hill with members and staffers and talking to them about the Affordable Care Act repeal and replacement.

 There's so much that's wrong with Obamacare.

-It's an affordable care act that is incredibly unaffordable.
+It's an Affordable Care Act that is incredibly unaffordable.

 You know, there are five states that have no choices in insurers.

-There's nearly one third of all counties in this country have only one insurer participating.
+There's nearly one-third of all counties in this country have only one insurer participating.

-There are no choices, there is no access.
+There is no access.

-And in just the past year, the coverage choices have dropped tw by about twenty-eight percent as insurers have just fled the market, and others have said we're in a death spiral with Obamacare.
+And in just the past year, the coverage choices have dropped by about 28 percent as insurers have just fled the market.

-So what he is what this president is trying to do, and he's been working on this for a very long time with his vice president, with the leadership, with the House and Senate committees and members, and what they've done is they've laid out five core principles.
+So what this president is trying to do, and he's been working on this for a very long time with his vice president, with the leadership, with the House and Senate committees and members.

 Everybody can listen.